mickymacirl/CI-P2-Fruit/README.md

 ## Features to be Added

 * A user tracking system.
-* A scoreboard of passed visits.
+* A scoreboard of past visits.
 * An option to choose a certain size of the main game board.

 ## Design Choices